 For many families, including ours, giving pajamas is a Christmas tradition.
 However, I’m pretty sure you don’t want the kids sleeping in toxic polyester and flame retardants, do you?
 New Jammies makes awesome, organic cotton pajamas for kids in modern, graphic prints, sans nasty chemicals.
 With these, you can put them to bed worry-free.
 Plus, they’ll love the colorful, kid-friendly designs, and they’re available from infant sizes up to boys’ and girls’ size 12. (aff)

 Video games are a fact of life for most kids, and there’s nothing you can really say is “green” about them.
 Enter GameFly, which is like NetFlix for video games.
 For a monthly fee, your kid will be able to choose 1-2 video games at a time to play to their heart’s content and return once finished.
+Or even a simple gift card to a game they already play, like a LoL boosting in EUW giftcard.
 Why is this a greener option?
 Well, you’ll cut back the waste and overconsumption inherent in buying new video games (packaging, shipping, manufacturing, etc.), which in turn helps reduce demand for new products. (aff)

 Want to give a child a gift that will keep on giving all year long AND stimulate their creativity?
 The Green Kid Crafts Box is a subscription service that will provide winning creativity and science kits designed to help kids build confidence and creativity and engage kids with the world around them.
 This can include activities from making bird puppets or a butterfly costume to a papier mache globe or a weather station.
 They’ll be interested and engaged — and it will pull them away from the TV, computer or video games for a few hours each month.
 And what could be better than that?